GMOD/mimosa/README.md

 nucleotides or proteins, and request sequences from various sequence databases, all from a friendly web interface.

+## Who is Mimosa for?

+Mimosa is intended to be used by evolutionary biology researchers who do sequence alignment against sets of nucleotide or protein data.
+These sets could all be for different organisms, or all the same organism.
+Mimosa doesn't care.

+If the data is public, Mimosa can be installed on a publicly-availabe website, and allow sequence aligment by collaborators.
+If the data is pre-publication and still actively changing, Mimosa can also be setup to only be accessed by certain persons, either people on the local intranet, or those logging in with a username and password.

 ## Why does Mimosa exist?
 Aren't there a lot of things that already do this?

 Mimosa exists to solve the problem of making a standalone sequence alignment